cb1kenobi/axway-open-docs/content/en/docs/central/cli_central/cli_install.md

 #### Authorize the service account with Amplify platform

-After you create a service account your must authorize it with Amplify platform, and log in to Axway CLI using the following command:
+After you create a service account you must authorize it with Amplify platform, and log into Axway CLI using the following command:

 ```
 axway auth login --client-id DOSA_xxxxxxxxxxxxxxxxxxxxxxxx --secret-file /path/to/private_key.pem